-- Explore the human, economic, social, and political costs of the wars in Iraq and Afghanistan.
+- Explore the human, economic, social, and political costs of the War on Terror, including the wars in Iraq and Afghanistan.

 - Consider how an analysis of the wars’ costs should influence current and future U.S. foreign policy.